Skip to content

 Get in touch today to find out more about our asbestos sampling services.

-Asbestos sampling is a meticulous process involving the collection and analysis of materials suspected to contain asbestos.
-Our team of highly trained and certified professionals at SE Asbestos Surveys employs industry-leading techniques to identify and quantify the presence of asbestos fibres accurately.
-By conducting comprehensive asbestos sampling, we can provide you with a clear understanding of the potential risks associated with asbestos in your property.
+Asbestos sampling involves collecting and analysing materials suspected of containing asbestos.
+Our highly trained and certified professionals at SE Asbestos Surveys use industry-leading techniques to accurately identify and quantify asbestos fibres.
+Our thorough asbestos testing helps you understand the potential risks in your property.

-Testing for asbestos involves a systematic process to identify and confirm the presence of asbestos-containing materials (ACMs).
-At SE Asbestos Surveys, we follow these steps:
+Asbestos testing follows a systematic approach to identify and confirm the presence of asbestos-containing materials (ACMs).
+Here’s how we do it at SE Asbestos Surveys:

 Initial Assessment:

-Our team conducts a thorough evaluation of the property, considering its age, construction materials, and any historical data.
-This assessment helps identify potential ACMs.
+Our team conducts a thorough evaluation of the property, considering its age, construction materials, and historical data to identify potential ACMs.

 Step 1